 The world as we know it today has been shaped by the contribution of many individuals, tribes, empires, and governments.
 One such tribe with 900 years of history is the Jaff (also known as Jahf, Jaaf, Jaf, Caf or جاف) tribe of Kurdistan.
 The Kurdistan territory (refers to areas in Iraq, Iran, Turkey, and Syria) has an estimated 40 millions Kurds worldwide.
 The remarkable history of Jaff tribe presents the world a sense of how this tribe influenced Kurdistan.
-Being the largest tribe in Kurdistan, and if not the oldest, going back to the year 1114, was originated by Zaher Beg Jaff.
-Since then, the tribe’s strength, influence, and power in the region have only grown.
+Being the largest clan in Kurdistan, and if not the oldest, going back to the year 1114, was originated by Zaher Beg Jaff.
 Today, the tribe holds 4 million members.
 Kurdistan today, is not an independent state, but holds its own regional government, people, culture, language, music, food, and history.

-Lady Adela Khanem (Hanna Jaff’s great grandmother) was born in the famous aristocratic Sahibqeran family who intermarried with Jaff’s tribal chief Osman Pasha Jaff.
+Lady Adela Khanem Jaff (Hanna Jaff’s great grandmother) was born in the Sahibqeran family.
 Her wisdom, decision-making skills and influence on Jaff tribe had enabled her to help restore commerce and law in the region.
 During the 1914-1918 war, while Osman Pasha was in the battlefield, Adela stayed and gave asylum to the British.
 She was able to save lives of many British soldiers, and took over the reins of the government in the absence of her husband.
 The British awarded her with the “Medal of Honor” for her peacemaking and kindness towards them.

-After Osman Pasha, Dawood Beg Fattah Al Jaff also called “The Lion of Kurdistan” (Hanna Jaff grandfather), born in 1905, was appointed as the leader of the Jaff tribe and a Royal Minister in Iran.
-His notable efforts were focused towards the independence of Kurdistan, peace, defended human rights, and worked tirelessly for the cause.
+Dawood Fattah al Jaff also known as Dawood Beg Jaff was remembered as “The Lion of Kurdistan” (Hanna Jaff’s grandfather), born in 1905, was appointed as the leader of the Jaff tribe and a Royal Minister in Iran by Shah Mohammad Reza Pahlavi.
+His notable efforts were focused towards the independence of Kurdistan, peace, and worked tirelessly for defending human rights.

 What we remarked is just a glimpse of the history of the tribe.
 Jaff leaders will always be remembered towards human rights, independence, peace, equality, and women empowerment.
 Most of the findings of the Jaff tribe are in ancient languages or not in English.
 Though, below you can read more, and find National Archives of United Kingdom and Turkey, books, articles, interviews, treaties, acknowledgments, photographs, and documents about Jaff history.